Are you considering adopting a teenager?

 While it is true that some teens have behavioral or mental health issues (not just those who are adopted or in foster care), it is also true that many don’t have these issues.

 What is true about any child that is in foster care or kinship care is that they have experienced some trauma.
 Trauma does not always mean the teen will be unruly and destroy your house.
 While some teens who experience trauma react with outbursts and troubling behavior, not all do.
 However, this is the stereotype of teens in foster care: they will lie, steal, and be criminals in the making.
-The police will bring them home in handcuffs, and you will be left to try to fix what they have broken.
+The police will bring them home in handcuffs, and you will be left to try to pick up the pieces.
 You will spend all of your money on fines, and therapies, not to mention rehab for their drug addictions.

 The lists of negatives can be exhausting.
 I have honestly heard all of the above said regarding teen adoption.